OWASP/www-project-netryx/armor/README.md

 The process of gathering information is meticulously structured into four essential phases:

 - The first phase involves the collection of Remote Addresses, which helps pinpoint the origin of the traffic.
-- When TLS is used, the next step is capturing TLS (JA3) fingerprint, that is very helpful in detecting spoofing.
+- When TLS is used, the next step is capturing TLS (JA3 and JA4) fingerprints, that is very helpful in detecting spoofing.
 - For traffic over HTTP/2, we also gather HTTP/2 Fingerprints, following the guidelines set by Akamai: [AKAMAI WHITE PAPER](https://www.blackhat.com/docs/eu-17/materials/eu-17-Shuster-Passive-Fingerprinting-Of-HTTP2-Clients-wp.pdf)
-- Finally, we compile data from HTTP Requests for examination the traffic's characteristics.
+- Finally, we compile data from HTTP Requests for examination the traffic's characteristics and prepare JA4 HTTP Fingerprint

 Example of implementation:
 ```java